rlisle/Alexa/README.md

 1. Create a web service that will process the voice input
   * We'll create an AWS lambda function to do this.
-  * Don't worry, this will be mostly cut-and-paste, with a couple edits to provide your own specific account information.
+  * Don't worry, this will be mostly cut-and-paste, and you can edit it to your liking later.
 2. Use the Alexa Skill Kit portal to configure our Alexa skill
   * List the sentences that Alexa will recognize
-  * Provide lists of any variable information we want to use in our sentences.

 ## Create an AWS Lambda Function

 This is probably the most difficult part of this process.